sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 ## Protocol strategy selection

-After the stablecoin is selected, its corresponding strategies should meet the following conditions:
+After selecting a stablecoin, its corresponding strategies should meet the following conditions:

-* Don't have a deposit or withdrawal fees.
+* Do not require deposit or withdrawal fees.
-* Don't have a lock-up period, so funds can be withdrawn rapidly.
+* No lock-up period, hence funds can be withdrawn rapidly.
-* No limitation on the amount of funds for an investor.
+* No limitations on the amount of funds for an investor.
-* All protocols should be audited to keep away from potential losses caused by code vulnerabilities.
+* All protocols should be audited to avoid potential losses caused by code vulnerabilities to the greatest extend.
-* The aggregated financial management protocol should count on a long-term safety operation record and obtains communities' permission via voting.
+* The aggregated financial management protocol should count on a long-term safety operation record and obtain the communities' permission via voting.
 Therefore, the risks caused by nested tokens and LEGO combinations can be circumvented.
-* Don't use protocols that obtaining/magnifying capital returns by providing risky services or leverage.
+* Do not use protocols that obtain/magnify capital returns by providing unsecure services or leverage.
-* The first accessed DEX and lending protocol should be the preferred first-line protocols on every blockchain and also count with good safety operation records.
+* The first accessed DEX and lending protocol should be the preferred first-line protocols on every blockchain and also count with reliable safety operation records.
-* The protocol should allocate their funds intelligently, which always obeys two rules: maximizing yields and decentralizing capital risks.
+* The protocol should allocate the funds intelligently, which always obeys two rules: maximizing yields and decentralizing capital risks.

-The following are selected protocols at present:
+The following are the selected protocols at present:

 * in Ethereum: Convex, DODO, SushiSwap, Balancer, etc.
 * in BNB Chain: DForce, Synapse, Venus, DODO, Belt, Pancakeswap, Alpaca, etc.